 collect_val_labels (to_harmonize %>% filter ( grepl( "evaluation_economic_situation", var_name) ))

-Apparently, there are a number of missing value labels here, and it is not even always clear, if the refer to the same type of “missingness” with the same word.
+Apparently, there is a number of missing value labels here, and it is not even always clear if they refer to the same type of “missingness” with the same word.

 In the examples with Afrobarometer and Eurobarometer, we saw different problems with missing variables.

-With Eurobarometer, the type of missingness is relatively clear, and in the SPSS files, the missing labels are usually, but not always identified.
+In Eurobarometer, the type of missingness is relatively clear, and in the SPSS files, the missing labels are usually, but not always identified.

-With Afrobarometer, the missing classes are clear, but the SPSS missing labels are not used, on the other hand, the SPSS missing range (na_range) is used, but sometimes inconsistently with the missing labels (na_labels).
+In Afrobarometer, the missing classes are clear, but the SPSS missing labels are not used, on the other hand, the SPSS missing range (na_range) is used, but sometimes inconsistent with the missing labels (na_labels).

-In some statistical analysis, it does not matter, why a value is missing (for example, when creating averages from numeric values or numeric representations), and in others it sometimes matters (working with categories.)
+In some statistical analysis, it does not matter, why a value is missing (for example, when creating averages from numeric values or numeric representations), and in others it doesmatter sometimes (working with categories.)

 We create a harmonization function from the harmonize_values() prototype function.
 In fact, this is just a re-setting the default values of the original function.
 It makes future reference in pipelines easier, or it can be used for a question block only, in this case to variables with starts_with("trust").